anisur81/GIT_allcommand_docs/git-github-basics-gh-cli.md

 * Git = version control tool
 * GitHub = cloud hosting platform for Git repositories

+* Git is a version control system that manages and keeps track of your code.
+GitHub, on the other hand, is a service that let you host, share, and manage your code files on the internet.
+* GitHub uses Git underneath, and lets you manage your Git repositories or folders easily on its platform.
+* So Git is the actual version control system and GitHub is the platform where you host your code.

 ## Preruisite:
 * Git installed